Benjamín Ruiz

 Benjamín Ignacio Ruiz Herrera ([beŋxaˈmin ˈrwis], born 21 August 1983) was a Chilean footballer who played as right back.

 His last club was then Primera B side Unión La Calera.

 Club career

-He began his career at powerhouse club Universidad Católica, joining then in 2001 to Audax Italiano, remaining there five seasons, until the coach Claudio Borghi called him for play at Colo-Colo, most successful club of the country, where he won the Torneo de Apertura, his first professional title.
+He began his career at powerhouse club Universidad Católica, joining then in 2001 to Audax Italiano, remaining there for five seasons, until the coach Claudio Borghi called him to play at Colo-Colo, most successful club of the country, where he won the Torneo de Apertura, his first professional title.

 Two seasons later, Benjamín earned with Everton, another honour in his career, under the orders of veteran head coach Nelson Acosta.